 There are differing views on exactly how St. Jude is related to Jesus.
 Some writings identify St. Jude as “Judas the brother of James,” while others refer to him as “Judas the son of James.”
 Galatians 1:19 tells us that James is a brother of Jesus.
 However, in the Gospel of Matthew 13:55, St. Jude is said to be a brother of Jesus.
 “Isn’t this the carpenter’s son?
 Isn’t His mother’s name Mary, and aren’t His brothers James, Joseph, Simon, and Judas?”
 Regardless, we know that St. Jude was one of Jesus’ Apostles and that they shared a close relationship.

-Where is St. Jude in Leonardo da Vinci’s Last Supper
+Where is St. Jude located in da Vinci's Last Supper?

 Located second from the right, St. Jude Thaddeus is shown with a beard and long, light colored hair.
 He is sitting between St. Simon (far right) and St. Matthew (third from the right).